Trump calls New Hampshire a 'drug-infested den,' stoking outrage

-President Donald Trump’s trashing of New Hampshire as a "drug-infested den" in a telephone conversation with the Mexican president did not go over well in the Granite State.
+President Donald Trump’s trashing of New Hampshire as a "drug-infested den" in a telephone conversation with the president of Mexico did not go over well in the Granite State.

-Outraged by the jab, Sen. Maggie Hassan took to Trump’s favorite social media platform Thursday and called his remark “disgusting.”
+Outraged by the jab, Sen. Maggie Hassan, D-N.H., took to Trump’s favorite social media platform Thursday and called his remark “disgusting.”

 "Instead of insulting people in the throes of addiction, @POTUS needs to work across party lines to actually stem the tide of this crisis," Hassan tweeted.